group-ravish/python/aws/readme.md

 ### Solution Steps:

 - Set up the source and destination S3 buckets
+- Upload the necessary data to the source S3 bucket
 - Set up the AWS profiles for the source and destination accounts
 - Initialize the S3 clients with the specified profiles using the boto3.Session function
 - List the objects in the source bucket using the list_objects function